Evyatar108/dhcs192/README.md

-# Novel Analyzer - Named Entities Relations Extractor
+# Named Entities Relations Extractor

 This is a project we made for the course "Digital Humanities"